Adoption FAQ

 I’d like to get my cat/dog a friend but they have not been around other cats/dogs.
 Help!

-Understanding the basic temperament of your pet will help in determining if they will benefit from having a furry friend.
-We cannot stress enough that a proper introduction is key and that this can take anywhere from a few hours to a few months.
-While we are available to provide advice, we expect adopters to have done research and have a plan in place to be able to keep them separate until they are comfortable with each other in the home.
-We also ask that expectations be tempered: animals can coexist happily in a home without being inseparable.
+Understanding your pet's basic temperament is crucial in determining if they will benefit from having a furry friend.
+A proper introduction is essential and can take anywhere from a few hours to a few months.
+While we are here to offer advice, we expect adopters to have researched and prepared a plan for keeping the animals separate until they are comfortable with each other.
+It’s important to manage expectations: animals can live happily together in the same home without necessarily being inseparable.

 I live outside of Metro Vancouver, can I apply to adopt?